 This list has covered the main types of natural hazards in New Mexico, but I want to encourage you that there are plenty of disaster resources for you to check out and make use of.

-- One of the easiest ways to stay aware of developing weather patterns and storms is by signing up to receive updates from the NOAA.
-Their weather app is free and can be downloaded on any device.
-Toggle all notifications to "on" so that you can get updates in real-time.
+- One of the easiest ways to stay aware of developing weather patterns and storms is by signing up to receive updates from the National Weather Service.

-- For more information on disaster recovery and state-specific services, check out New Mexico's Department of Homeland Security and Emergency Management.
+- For more information on disaster recovery, relief programs, and services available within the state, check out New Mexico's Department of Homeland Security and Emergency Management.

 I hope you enjoyed learning about New Mexico’s most common disasters.